lmaydev/OpenConstructionSetOld/README.md

 It will contain up to 4 folders depending on which exist.

- 1. `Data` - The data folder stores the game's base data files and configuration files.
+ - `Data` - The data folder stores the game's base data files and configuration files.
- 2. `Mods` - The standard mod folder.
+ - `Mods` - The standard mod folder.
- 3. `Content` (Optional) - Currently used for storing the Steam Workshop content folder.
+ - `Content` (Optional) - Currently used for storing the Steam Workshop content folder.
- 4. `Save` (Optional) - This refers to old style save directory located in the game's root folder.
+ - `Save` (Optional) - This refers to old style save directory located in the game's root folder.

 The first 3 are represented as `ModFolder` objects.
 These contain information about the mods within the folder.
 Including header, info and full path.

 The `Save` property is a `SaveFolder` object and contains information about the contained saves and their folder structure.

 ### Structure of a Data File.
-LastId - the last number used to generate a StringID for an item e.g. 17-gamedata.quack for Greenlander Header - Only included in mod files (Type 16) contains the meta data that is displayed in the launcher.
+ - LastId - the last number used to generate a StringID for an item e.g. 17-gamedata.quack for Greenlander.
+ - Header - Only included in mod files (Type 16) contains the meta data that is displayed in the launcher.
-Items - collection of data items representing all in game entities. e.g. Building, Stats, Race
+ - Items - collection of data items representing all in game entities. e.g. Building, Stats, Race

-When OCS reads data files the Items are returned as a dictionary keyed by their StringID.

 ### The OcsDataContext